CascadianVR/CasToon/README.md

 # CasToon
- A Unity shader I'm making for use with my personal characters.
+ A Unity shader I'm making for use with my 3D avatars I create.
+ The main purpose is to have consistant lighting in various lighting conditions in games like VRChat as well as to have all of the features and options I desire.
  I have no clue what I'm doing so feel free to tell me what's wrong.

 ## [DOWNLOAD](https://github.com/CascadianWorks/CasToon/releases)